-Ductility is a material property that describes the deformation under tensile stress by inelastic stretching, after the yield point and up to fracture.
-Ductility is measured either by the percentage elongation or percent reduction in cross-sectional area that takes place before a fracture occurs, under tensile stress.
-Materials that are highly ductile, such as copper, gold, and aluminum, can undergo significant plastic deformation before a fracture happens.
+Ductility is a material property that describes a substance’s ability to undergo inelastic deformation under tensile stress, specifically after the yield point and before fracture.
+Ductility is measured either by the percentage of elongation or the percent reduction in the cross-sectional area that takes place before a fracture occurs under tensile stress.
+Highly ductile materials like copper, gold, and aluminum can undergo significant plastic deformation before a fracture happens.
 Ductility is a key property in the working of metals, and in concert with malleability, it is the basis for much of the shaping and forming of metals that allows complex parts to be made.
-This article will discuss six of the most ductile metals, how ductility is measured, what affects it, and where ductile metals are used.

 1. Gold